MohammadArmaan/farm-bridge/README.md

 - Provides transparency in the flow of funds from donors to beneficiaries
 - Builds reputation and trust through a verification system
 - Tracks donation history and successful disbursements
+- Provides multi language support(English, Hindi and Kannada) making it easier to follow

 ---